 It was cold out there, and the unsettling feeling of missing someone, something, disgruntled him.

-He walked in, wistfully, and chose his favourite spot.
+He walked in wistfully, and chose his favourite spot.
 Closing his eyes, he leaned back against the seat of the chair and wished and missed.
 Looking around, he sensed his lonely presence.

 Coffee shops were strange places, he mused.
 You could sit in solitude and listen to people cry over their sorrows and pretend to look away because you don’t want to embarrass them.
 You could listen to people singing over good grades, job promotions, babies, marriages, and you pretend to hide the envy tugging at your heart because they remind you that you have been waiting for too long.
-You could eavesdrop over unshared troubles, and intelligent political debates and judge while not judging, he chuckled.
+You could eavesdrop over unshared troubles, and intelligent political debates, and judge while not judging, he chuckled.

 Many a time, our imagination can be the biggest dragon in our life, he traced his thoughts on the edge of the cup.

-And that is called the Game of Destiny.
+The Game of Destiny.